AGU-Data/DataCitationCoP_archive/information.md

 8 April 2021 9:00 Pacific Time<br />
 Online Event (via Zoom)

+### About

+The data citation community of practice in the Earth, space, and environmental sciences (and related sciences) builds on discussions at the AGU Fall Meeting Data FAIR Town hall last December.
+It is intended to work on the issues still existing with data citations.

+In this workshop we want to explore/tackle is the challenge of citing a large number of datasets such that credit for individual datasets works properly.
+Discussion will include the concept of a Data Collection and the infrastructure/guidance still needed to full implement so it is easier for researchers to use.

 ### Program

 *Please feel free to [send pull-requests](https://github.com/AGU-Data/datacomm/blob/master/information.md) linking session materials.*